-- the board of directors is responsible for the management of the company, setting the guidelines for the Group; - the board of statutory auditors oversees aspects including (i) compliance with the law and the articles of incorporation, as well as adherence to the principles of correct management; (ii) within its remit, the adequacy of the Company's organisational structure, the internal control system and the administration and accounting system, together with its reliability in correctly representing operational events; (iii) the procedures for implementing the corporate governance rules established by codes of conduct that the Company declares that it adheres to, via announcements to the public; (iv) and the effectiveness of the internal audit and risk management system, the audit of the accounts, and the independence of the independent auditor; - the shareholders' meeting, in ordinary and extraordinary session, is responsible for resolving on matters including (i) the appointment and dismissal of members of the board of directors and the board of statutory auditors, in addition to their remuneration; (ii) the approval of the financial statements and the allocation of profits; (iii) changes to the articles of association; (iv) assignment of the engagement for the statutory audit of the accounts, upon recommendation of the Board of Statutory Auditors; (v) and incentive plans; - the independent auditor carries out the statutory audit.
-The independent auditor is appointed by the shareholders' meeting, in accordance with the articles of incorporation.
-In accordance with the Civil Code, the independent auditor carries out its activities in an independent and autonomous manner and therefore does not represent either the minority or majority shareholders.
+- the Board of Directors manages the company and determines the Group guidelines; - the Board of Statutory Auditors oversees (i) compliance with the law and with the By-laws as well as on the principles of proper management; (ii) to the extent of its competence the adequacy of Company's organisational structure, the internal control system and administrative-accounting system, as well as the reliability of the latter to correctly represent operational realities; (iii) the practical ways in which the Company implements the corporate governance rules set out in the codes of conduct that it has publicly claimed to adopt; (iv) the effectiveness of the internal audit and risk management system, the auditing for the accounts and the independence of the independent auditor; - the Shareholders' Meeting, in ordinary or extraordinary session, is responsible for taking resolutions regarding, inter alia, (i) the nomination and revocation of members of the Board of Directors and Board of Statutory Auditors and their remuneration; (ii) approval of the financial statements and allocation of profits; (iii) amendments to the By-laws; (iv) appointing the independent auditor, upon reasoned proposal of the Board of Statutory Auditors; (v) incentive plans; - the Independent Auditor carries out the statutory audit of the accounts.
+The independent auditor firm is appointed in accordance with the By-laws by the Shareholders' Meeting.
+In accordance with the Civil Code, the independent auditor carries out its activities in an independent and autonomous fashion and therefore is not a representative of neither the minority or majority shareholders.